getporter/porter/CONTRIBUTING.md

 ## Initial setup

-1. Clone this repository with `go get -u get.porter.sh/porter`.
+1. Clone this repository with `git clone https://github.com/deislabs/porter.git ~/go/src/get.porter.sh/porter`.
 Porter relies on being in the GOPATH.
-1. Run `make build install`.
+1. Run `make build install` from within the newly cloned repository.

+If you are planning on contributing back to the project, you'll need to [fork](https://guides.github.com/activities/forking/) and clone your fork.
+If you want to build porter from scratch, you can follow the process above and clone directly from the project.

 You now have canary builds of porter and all the mixins installed.